-Food scientists design and create healthy and appealing foods.
-Food scientist work behind the scenes to ensure the food products we buy are safe and of high quality.
+Who they are: Food scientists design and create healthy and appealing foods.
+Food scientists work behind the scenes to ensure the food products we buy are safe and of high quality.

 What they do: Food scientists can work in a variety of jobs including product development, quality control, research, and nutrition education.
 New health risks such as bioterrorism open a new avenue for food scientists.
 There is a need for increased research and new regulations on food safety precautions.